-Also known as: Employment Licence, Employment under the age of 16, Thompson House, Work Permits
+Also known as: Thompson House, Work Permits, Employment Licence, Employment under the age of 16

-The work permits are issued by the Local Authority, free of charge and it is the responsibility of the employer to ensure that children of compulsory school age have a permit, and are working within the regulations.
+Work permits are issued by the Local Authority, free of charge and it is the responsibility of employers to ensure that they have read and fully understand the statutory requirements for the child employment permit.

 The Children and Young Persons Act 1933 and the Isle of Wight Council Byelaws 1998 regulate the types of work young people are permitted to do and also the number of hours they are allowed to work.